nfreear/a11y-aware/README.md

 </dialog>
 ```

-You can use the Javascript:
+You can use this Javascript:

 ```js
 import A11yAware from 'A11yAware';